WANG-QUFEI/labs/README.md

-# laboratory assignments for all courses at Chalmers
+# laboratory assignments for courses at Chalmers